UC Ceares: Stadium

-During the 1960s, UC Ceares played its matches in the old pitch of Los Fresno, in Viesques, neighbourhood of Gijón.
-This location is today occupied by a school.
+During the 1960s, UC Ceares played its matches in the old pitch of Los Fresno, in El Llano neighbourhood of Gijón.
+This location is today occupied by a shopping mall.
 During some years, due to not having an own stadium, played its matches in several fields until the current Campo de La Cruz was built in the 1970s.

 The pitch is made of natural grass and has dimensions of 99 by 65 meters.
 The stadium has got a lateral tribune, improved in 2004, with 250 seats.
 It's located in Parque de Los Pericones in Gijón.

 The stadium was used also by Gijón FF, for playing the 2005–06 Superliga Femenina, the only season the club played in the top women's league in Spain.
 It came back to La Cruz in 2018.

 In April 2017, Ceares agreed with the Gijón Town Hall the renovation of the facilities and the construction of a second pitch made of artificial turf for Gijón FF and the youth teams of the club.
 However, due to some controversies in the city, the Town Hall preferred to build the second pitch in other area of the neighbourhood.

 One year later, Ceares authorised Gijón FF to play its games in the women's second division at La Cruz.

 In July 2019, the Town Hall of Gijón refused to continue with the project of the new pitch mainly for the women's team and only offered Ceares to renovate La Cruz by building a new tribune and changing the pitch of natural grass for one made of artificial turf.
 This proposal was widely rejected by the club members.

 In 2020, the building of the lockers and club office and the kop, both located behind the goal, were reformed.